merkle-open/NitroNetSitecore/docs/samples.md

 Please see the [samples of NitroNet](https://github.com/namics/NitroNet/blob/master/docs/getting-started.md) to see some code samples for the basic MVC features of NitroNet and informations and samples for working with plain handlebars and/or Nitro.

 Some helpers mentioned below are custom handlebars helpers from Nitro such as the component or the placeholder helper.
-If you use a plain handlebars frontend you have to implement your own custom handlebars helper for the placeholder mechanism.

 ## Layout view